5jt/dyalog-cookbook/manuscript/06_configSettings.md

 1. Defaults in the program code
 2. Overwrite from ALLUSERSPROFILE if any
 3. Overwrite from USERPROFILE
-4. Overwrite from INI in command line, if any
+4. Overwrite from an INI specified in command line, if any
+5. Overwrite with the command line

 However, for the Cookbook we keep things simple: we look for an INI file that is a sibling of the DYAPP or the EXE for now but will allow this to be overwritten via the command line with something like `INI='C:\MyAppService\MyApp.ini`.
 We need this when we make MyApp a Windows Scheduled Task, or run it as a Windows Service.

-## Let's start
+### Let's start

 Save a copy of `Z:\code\v04` as `Z:\code\v05` or copy `v05` from the Cookbook's website.
 We add one line to `MyApp.dyapp`: